 Why?
-Well, no amount of artificial intelligence and machine learning models will fix broken businesses processes.
+Well, no amount of artificial intelligence and machine learning models will fix broken business processes.
 Granted, working with an AI expert, processes will be re-thought, making them scalable, more efficient, and more effective.

 During this audit, it is utterly important that the processes are looked at from two perspectives.
-First, the processes must be looked at from someone that understands the process, typically someone from the business (also known as a “problem owner.”)
+First, the processes must be looked at by someone that understands the process, typically someone from the business (also known as a “problem owner.”)
 Second, someone with artificial intelligence expertise must look at the process, as this person provides a fresh, data-led perspective of the process.
 This person is typically a data scientist, who understands if there is even a use case with business impact, or if the data to achieve the objective exists throughout interconnected processes within and between business units.

 Also, the AI expert can help understand the most optimal starting point.
 For instance, one area banks can start with machine learning is finding ways to reduce friction in the customer journey to increase revenue, as to not lose opportunities to competitors.
 Banks have a plethora of customer behavior data, as well as detailed information about customer personas and financial product information.
 Having a human analyze this data and make decisions is possible, but takes a very long time – the customer has already moved on.
 Using deep neural networks, an AI model can understand the several paths a customer could take to make a financial decision, and which path is most probable based on customer personas, micro-segmentation, and behavior.
 The AI model will automate processes to “nudge” the customer in the right direction, like pushing educational information to the customer.